 Emergencies and Other Unexpected Expenses

 No one can predict the future; the unexpected occurs in life all the time.
 As a good dog owner, you should do your best to be ready for life's little surprises.
 Emergencies, chronic illnesses, disasters and other unplanned expenses can amount to hundreds or even thousands of dollars per year.
-The cost of an emergency vet hospital visit can start around $500 and go up to $2000 or more.
-Advanced surgery is anywhere from $1500-$5000 or more.
+The cost of an emergency vet hospital visit can start around $500 to $1000 and go well beyond $2000 to $5000.
+Advanced surgery is anywhere from $2000 to $5000 or more.
 If your sick pet needs to stay in the ICU, you could be looking at $200-500 per day and up.

 The best way to stay prepared is to set aside extra money in savings, if possible.
 In addition to savings, some people keep a credit card or line of credit set aside specifically for emergencies.
 Some veterinary practices offer third party healthcare financing or heath care credit cards, such as CareCredit.
 You may even qualify for an introductory zero interest plan.

 In a perfect world, dog owners would never have to make choices for their dogs based on money alone, Instead, it should be about what is best for their dogs.
 With proper planning (and a little luck) you can provide for your own dog and live a long and happy life together.